dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Junk Door

 * Blocks access to Junk Pit
-* Key is at the rightmost explodey-bird in the fluke chamber
+* Key is at the rightmost Belfly in the chamber before Flukemarm

 ## Lake Door